DelinLi/Wheat_eQTL_Atlas/README.md

 1. If you use the data of this respository, please cite our **coming soon paper**:
    A Multi-Tissue eQTL Atlas Across Development and Genetic Backgrounds in Wheat Unveils Dynamic Regulation of the Transcriptome.

-2. Ciation for the ground tissue of 2-week-old **seedling** RNA-Seq data (SRA Project: PRJNA670223):
+2. Ciation for the ground tissue of 2-week-old **Seedling** RNA-Seq data (SRA Project: PRJNA670223):
    [He, F., Wang, W., Rutter, W. B., Jordan, K. W., Ren, J., Taagen, E., ... & Akhunov, E. (2022).
 Genomic variants affecting homoeologous gene expression dosage contribute to agronomic trait variation in allopolyploid wheat.
 Nature Communications, 13(1), 826.](https://doi.org/10.1038/s41467-022-28453-y)

 3. Ciation for the **Leaves** at the three-leaf stage RNA-Seq data (SRA Project: PRJNA795836):